bjcworth/current-bitcoin-prices/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## In the project directory, to install, run:
+## Download the project and, in the project directory, run:

 ### `npm install`